 Unless you want to keep the agenda a mystery, it’s always a good idea to consult your employees and ask them for some ideas.
-Encourage them to dress up, decorate their desks and bring their favorite holiday snacks.
 Also, it’s very important to give them instructions on what to prepare at least a week before the party.

 Think of the Technicalities